 1. Preparation of a written site management protocol for dealing with tree issues, to be incorporated into formal site management procedures, and to specifically include induction training for all operatives related to tree protection.
-2. The order of work on site, including site clearance, the installation of protective measures, the phasing of successive work locations, the removal of tree protection, and any necessary reinstatement and/or soft landscaping and tree planting.
+2. The order of work on site, including site clearance, the installation of protective measures, the phasing of successive work locations, the installation of new permeable surfacing, the removal of tree protection, and any necessary reinstatement.
 3. Erection and maintenance of tree protection measures.
 4. Who will be responsible for protecting the trees on site.
 5. Detailed proposals for inspecting and supervising the tree protection.
 6. How accidents and emergencies involving trees will be managed, including accidental damage to roots and their treatment.
 7. Details of facilitation pruning and access into site.
 What size vehicles will be used under canopies and will large machinery be lifted over trees.
 8. The parking arrangements for workers and visitors.
 9. A schedule of emergency contact numbers relating to trees.
 10. Areas for loading and unloading of materials and storage of materials and plant.
 11. Where site facilities will be located and when will they be installed.
 12. How machinery and equipment (such as excavators, cranes and their loads, concrete pumps and piling rigs) will enter, move on, work on, and leave the site.
 13. Pollution control to specifically consider chemical storage and wheel washing facilities in relation to trees.
 14. Recycling and storage of waste in relation to trees.
 15. Details of earthworks, grading and mounding and removal of spoil, including any planned lowering or raising of ground levels.
 16. Precise services locations, including the method of excavation when near trees.
+17. Details of upgrading/removing/replacing existing surfacing and areas where this will happen, including detailed and precise cross-sections where no-dig surfacing is to be installed.